lejeanbaptiste/lejeanbaptiste/packages/validator/README.md

 ### How To use JSDOM on LEAF-Writer Validator Web Worker

-A browserified version of jsdom (v20.0.0) is already in place on the web workers folder `/src/lib/jsdom`
+A browserified version of jsdom (v21.1.2) is already in place on the web workers folder `/src/lib/jsdom`

+**Important:** jsom v21.1.2 is the latest that has support to be browserified. v.22.0.0 remove this support.
+Check here: [https://github.com/jsdom/jsdom/releases/tag/22.0.0](https://github.com/jsdom/jsdom/releases/tag/22.0.0)

 If the file needs to be updated or regenerated, follow these steps: